IngridAtMicrosoft/DocsContent/singlesource/partner/partner-overview.md

 ms.service: media-services
 ---

-# Test page for monikers 2.0
+# Partner page

-This is the version for netcore-2.0
+This is the partner page.